Age-of-consent reform in the United Kingdom

-Restrictions on sexual activity involving children in the United Kingdom and its predecessors have existed since medieval times.
-During the 1970s, there was some political advocacy in favour of significantly reducing the age of consent, supported in part by those openly professing an attraction to minors.
+Restrictions on sexual activity involving minors in the United Kingdom and its predecessors have existed since medieval times.
+During the 1970s, there was some political advocacy in favour of significantly reducing the age of consent.
 Meanwhile, over a similar time period, the unequal age of consent for straight and gay young people was campaigned against by the LGBT rights movement.
 More recently arguments have occasionally been made in favour of reducing the age of consent, generally to an earlier point in adolescence.

 Legal history

 In 1275, the first age of consent was set in England, at age 12 (Statute of Westminster I).
 In 1875, the Offences Against the Person Act raised the age to 13 in Great Britain and Ireland, and ten years later the Criminal Law Amendment Act 1885 raised it to 16.
 In 1917, a bill raising the age of consent in Great Britain and Ireland from 16 to 17 was defeated by only one vote.

 In 1950, the Parliament of Northern Ireland passed the Children and Young Persons Act, which successfully raised the age of consent to 17.
-However, in 2008 this enactment was reversed by the British government in the Sexual Offences (Northern Ireland) Order 2008, which made the age of consent in Northern Ireland 16, regardless of sexual orientation or gender.
-The reason given for this Order being made was to bring the age of consent into line with the rest of the United Kingdom.
+However, in 2008 this enactment was reversed by the Sexual Offences (Northern Ireland) Order 2008, which made the age of consent in Northern Ireland 16, regardless of gender or sexual orientation.
+The reason given for this change being made was to bring the age of consent into line with the rest of the United Kingdom.
 The Criminal Justice Minister, Paul Goggins, said there was no compelling reason for the age to be different in Northern Ireland.

-The male homosexual age of consent in the United Kingdom was set at 21 in the Sexual Offences Act 1967 for "consenting adults in private" (following the recommendations of the Wolfenden Report), then lowered to 18 in the Criminal Justice and Public Order Act 1994, and finally lowered to 16 in England & Wales and Scotland in the Sexual Offences (Amendment) Act 2000.
+The male homosexual age of consent in the England and Wales was set at 21 in the Sexual Offences Act 1967 for "consenting adults in private" (following the recommendations of the Wolfenden Report).
+In 1980 The Criminal Justice (Scotland) Act (1980) legalised homosexual acts at age 21.
+The homosexual age of consent was then lowered to 18 in the Criminal Justice and Public Order Act 1994, and finally lowered to 16 (equalising it with the heterosexual age of consent) in England & Wales and Scotland in the Sexual Offences (Amendment) Act 2000.

 Currently, the age of consent for penetrative sex, oral sex and mutual masturbation in the United Kingdom is 16 years.
+Relevant legislation is devolved, meaning that it is up to each UK nation to set their age of consent.
+However, each nation has set the relevant legal age at 16 (under the Sexual Offences Act 2003 in England and Wales, the Sexual Offences (Scotland) Act 2009 (in Scotland) and the Sexual Offences (Northern Ireland) Order 2008 (in Northern Ireland).

-If any individual has sex with someone under this age, then they may be charged with a criminal offence and may receive a 14-year prison sentence or if they are under 18 a 5-year prison sentence.
-Similarly, the Sexual Offences (Amendment) Act 2000 prohibits a person in a position of trust from performing sexual acts with someone who cannot consent, which includes minors and "very vulnerable people".
-It is primarily used for the protection of those who are above the age of consent but under the age of 18, or who have mental disabilities.
+This means that in each UK nation, if an individual is to have sex with someone 15 or less, they may be charged with a criminal offence.

+Similarly, the Sexual Offences (Amendment) Act 2000 prohibits someone in a position of trust from performing sexual acts with someone who cannot consent, which includes minors, and "very vulnerable people".